What is Ketamine Addiction?

 Many individuals also experience aggressive or violent behavior as a side effect, which can be a strange turn from the sedative effects of the drug.
 Extremely high doses can create what is known as a K-hole, causing an out-of-body experience and full sedation.
 Many people abuse the drug to experience this effect, but it often occurs just before overdose, which makes it extremely dangerous.
 Large amounts of ketamine can cause respiratory depression, which can become deadly.

-Signs of Ketamine Addiction
+What are the Signs of Ketamine Addiction?